Urophagia: Medicine

-Historically, doctors would taste patients' urine to detect hyperglycemia.
+Historically, doctors would taste patients' urine to test for diabetes mellitus.
+The sweet taste of the urine in diabetics was due to the presence of glucose in urine, as seen in hyperglycaemia.

 Folk medicine

 In various cultures, alternative medicine can advocate the consumption of urine from various animals such as humans, camels, or cattle for medicinal or cosmetic purposes, but no evidence supports their use.

 Forced

 People may be forced to drink urine as a form of torture or humiliation, as in the case of a Dalit boy in Jaunpur, India, who in 2023 was accused by local youths of sexually harassing a girl.

 Animals

 Giraffes

 Male giraffes will nudge a female to make her urinate, then taste the urine to assess whether the female is fertile or not.

 Dogs

 Some dogs sniff their urine then taste it.